 Crisp and tasty, fresh from the deep, seaweed has found its way into plenty of our most delicious and nutritious dishes.

 Sushi and other dishes from the Far East certainly know how to use seaweed in style, while wholesome soups and other nutritious goodies also include seaweed as a key ingredient, thanks to its superb health benefits.
-But what about for our pets?
+But what about our pets?
 Can dogs eat seaweed?

 Is seaweed good for dogs?